A Huge Thanks to our Contributors

 Information on Poster Presentations

-Poster displays should fit on a 48" x 48" poster board suitable for thumbtacks, pushpins or Velcro.
+Poster displays should fit on a 46" x 46" space suitable for thumbtacks, pushpins or Velcro.

-Authors are responsible for mounting their posters the morning of the presentation and removing them as soon as the session ends.
+Authors are responsible for mounting their posters the morning of the presentation and removing them at the end of the day.

 You can download more the contests here.